alien4cloud/csar-public-library/org/ystia/README.rst

 To create the sample application you need to have in the Alien4Cloud catalog the CSARs for the welcome component and the welcome_basic topology.
 Moreover, some basic Ystia Forge TOSCA types have to be available in the catalog.
 These types are brought by the a component called **common**.

-Suppose that none of the necessary components, nor topology template are uploaded to the Alien4CLoud catalog.
+Suppose that none of the necessary components, nor topology template are imported to the Alien4CLoud catalog.
 You have to generate CSARs for :

 - common and welcome components